-It’s a rather well known fact that regular toothpaste from the store contains a variety of dangerous ingredients.
+It’s a rather well-known fact that regular toothpaste from the store contains a variety of dangerous ingredients.
 After all, the toothpaste labels themselves say “Poison”!

-Ingestion of too much sodium flouride can cause a variety of symptoms within minutes including abdominal pain, nausea, vomiting, headache, tremors, muscle spasms, seizures, and in severe cases, multi-organ failure.
+Ingestion of too much sodium fluoride can cause a variety of symptoms within minutes including abdominal pain, nausea, vomiting, headache, tremors, muscle spasms, seizures, and in severe cases, multi-organ failure.

 If you don’t believe that chemicals can get into your blood via simple contact with gum tissue, then try putting a tiny pinch of chewing tobacco between your bottom lip and your gums.
 I guarantee you will be dizzy, nauseated and ready to vomit in about 30 seconds (unless you happen to be a professional baseball player who chews tobacco regularly!)

-Another really bad chemical in many conventional toothpastes is triclosan.
-Triclosan is an anti-bacterial chemical that is increasingly linked to hormone disruption among other things.
-I blogged about the dangers of this chemical in a blog post a couple months back titled “Danger Lurks in Your Antibacterial Soap
+Another really bad chemical in many conventional kinds of toothpaste is triclosan.
+Triclosan is an antibacterial chemical that is increasingly linked to hormone disruption among other things.
+I blogged about the dangers of this chemical in an article a while back titled Danger Lurks in Your Antibacterial Soap.

 You should NEVER put chemicals in your mouth that you don’t want in your blood.
 You don’t need to swallow to be damaged by them.